walterhiggins/WMPJS/book-outline.md

 Press the SPACE key then the TAB key and you should see a list of possible colors to choose from.
 You can cycle through the list of colors by repeatedly pressing TAB.
 Choose a color, then press T to begin chatting.
 Type a message and the message should appear in the color you've chosen.

 Cool!
 You've just created a useful new command which a lot of players are going to like.
-Plugins like the one you've just created are very popular on multiplayer servers.
+Plugins like the one you've just created are very popular on Multiplayer servers.
 Try changing the chosen color a few times using the `/jsp chatcolor` command to make sure all of the colors work.

 What happens if you issue the `/reload` command?